Small Satellite Conference

 August 8-9, 2019

 To foster continuity and advancement within the small satellite applications community, the Space Dynamics Laboratory is hosting a workshop following the annual Small Satellite Conference (August 3-8, 2019) held in Logan, Utah.

 Next-Gen Night Out: Network with Industry Leaders

 Are you looking to make strategic industry connections?
-The Space Dynamics Laboratory is hosting a pre-conference networking session, with complimentary hors d’oeuvres and a no-host bar, for professionals up to age 35.
-This networking event will include up to 150 early professionals, representatives from sponsoring aerospace and defense organizations, and guest panelists representing a broad demographic of space experience.
+The Space Dynamics Laboratory is hosting a pre-conference networking session, with complimentary hors d’oeuvres and a no-host bar, for professionals (post-degree, up to age 35).
+This networking event will include up to 200 early professionals, representatives from sponsoring aerospace and defense organizations, and guest panelists representing a broad demographic of space experience.

 CALCON Technical Meeting